 It is strongly recommended that F/J non-immigrants carry proof of the financial support and resources reflected on the Form I-20 or DS-2019.

 Make sure your form I-20 or DS-2019 has been PROPERLY ENDORSED (signed within one year of your intended re-entry date) by the school official or agency that issued the document.
 Berkeley International Office generally recommends that the signature be current within 10 months of your re-entry date.
-(Those on F-1 OPT must have the endorsement within past six months).
-If UC Berkeley issued your visa document, bring it to Berkeley International Office for endorsing.
-Those with a visa document issued by another program sponsor will need to contact that sponsor at least two or three weeks before departure to obtain the necessary travel signature.
-See also Understanding Your I-20 or DS-2019
+(Those on F-1 OPT must have the endorsement within past 6 months).
+If UC Berkeley issued your I-20 or DS-2019, bring it to Berkeley International Office for endorsing.
+Those with an I-20 or DS-2019 issued by another program sponsor will need to contact that sponsor at least two or three weeks before departure to obtain the necessary travel signature.

-- It is also recommended that students travel with proof of the current semester's registration (e.g., a TeleBears printout of full-time class enrollment, Enrollment Verification from Cal Student Central).
+It is also recommended that students travel with proof of the current or next semester's registration (e.g., a TeleBears printout of full-time class enrollment, Enrollment Verification from Cal Student Central).

 Returning to the U.S. using "Automatic Revalidation"

 "Automatic Revalidation" allows F, J, H, or O status holders under certain circumstances to re-enter the U.S. with an expired U.S. visa stamp in their valid passport after visiting Canada, Mexico or adjacent islands for less than 30 days.
 Please speak with an Advisor at Berkeley International Office and review our information regarding Automatic Visa Revalidation before making your travel plans.